sdwr/fact-idle/README.md

 Run server with `zero` in /zero_server.
 Install zero on command line separately with `npm install -g zero` Server should be running at `http://localhost:3000`.

+run other server with node chat.js in /ws_server

 ## Code scaffolding